FreymundDeveloper/Film-Catalog/README.md

 * Redis - 2 months of experience;
 * PostgreSQL - First time used in a real application.
 I already had contact with her in the Database course at college;
 * API RESTful - 1 year and a half of experience and 9 months of professional experience;
-* Deploy Tecnologie - 1 month and a half experience(First contact with Google AppEngine).
+* Deploy Tecnologie - 1 month and a half experience(DigitalOcean and AWS).

 ## Running the app